tsipkens/autils/README.md

-# aerotools
+# AERO-UTILS

-A set of tools for computing and comparing aerosol properties.
+A set of utilities for computing and comparing aerosol properties.